jdotjdot/CouchQueue/README.md

 ##Future Releases
 For future versions, I hope to add the following features:

-- Ability to add your own custom queuing strategies in addition to random, FIFO, and LIFO
+- Ability to add your own custom queueing strategies in addition to random, FIFO, and LIFO
-- Dequeuing more than one item at once
+- Dequeueing more than one item at once

 [1]: http://nodejs.org/
 [2]: http://couchdb.apache.org/